ehatti/LHL/README.md

 ## Usage

 The program logic is defined in `Logic.v`.
 Import this along with `Program.v` and `ProgramRules.v` to get the typical control flow constructs along with their derived rules.
-Modules are of type `Impl` -- once you define a module, you may verify it with he toplevel program logic judgement `VerifyImpl`.
+Modules are of type `Impl` -- once you define a module, you may verify it with the toplevel program logic judgement `VerifyImpl`.
 After this, you may import `LogicFacts.v` and use `soundness` to derive a linearizability proof.

 From here, you may verify modules and compose them together using the theorems in `LinFacts.v`. `obs_ref` gives you vertical composition, and `locality` gives you horizontal composition.